Initial Teacher Training

 We are part of the School Experience Programme which provides opportunities for potential trainees who wish to sample a few days in school in order to help decide whether teaching is the right choice for a career change – or even for a first career.
 For more details and how to apply go to:

 Davenant is a hub school for School Direct Secondary and for Primary through our partner Teaching School at Burnt Mill.
-We have recruited 31 Secondary trainees and 5 Primary trainees for 2015-16.
-The number of trainees we have recruited has risen significantly in each of the last four years since the inception of School Direct and as the quality of our training programmes has now been widely recognised.
-All of our trainees are training in Epping Forest and in Harlow.
+We have 40 trainees on the programme, the number of trainees we have recruited has risen significantly in each of the last four years since the inception of School Direct and as the quality of our training programmes has now been widely recognised.
+All of our trainees are training in Epping Forest, Harlow and Chelmsford..

 Our School Direct partner schools:-

 - Stewards Academy, Harlow